MarekMatyas/tech201_virtualization/README.md

 6. In GitBash you have to navigate to the right folder with `pwd` command.
 If you encounter a problem with that it could be an issue of the folder having a space in the name.

-Use `''` single quotes to cd(change directory) to the right folder.
+In case your folder has a space in it, GitBash won't like to so use `''` single quotes to cd(change directory) to the right folder.
 Please follow these instruction:

 ![](iss.png)